tldr-pages/tldr/pages/linux/at.md

 `at {{hh:mm:ss}} -f {{path/to/file}}`

-- Send a notification at 11pm on February 18th:
+- Display a system notification at 11pm on February 18th:

 `echo "notify-send {{Wake up!}}" | at {{11pm}} {{Feb 18}}`